 - Emergency Management for Records and Information Programs by Virginia A. Jones, CRM and Kris E. Keyes.
 ARMA International, 1997.

 A guide organized by the essential phases of emergency management - prevention, preparedness, response, and recovery.
 Includes sample forms and checklists.
 Information on the publication can be found on the ARMA International at: http://www.arma.org/

 - Disaster Prevention and Response for Special Libraries: An Information Kit by Miriam Kahn.
 Special Libraries Association, 1995.

 For information on this author contact: UM Records Management.

 This publication is specifically for disaster planning in libraries but contains information useful to any organization.
 Includes steps for writing a disaster response plan, tips on dealing with paper and non-paper formats and several checklists.
-Information on this publication can also be found on the Special Libraries Association Internet site at: http://www.sla.org/
+Information on this publication can also be found on the Special Libraries Association at: https://www.sla.org/

 - Total Contingency Planning for Disasters by Kenneth N. Myers.
 Wiley, 1993.

 Book focusing on disaster prevention and disaster recovery includes sample contingency plans.
 Information on the publication can be found on the ARMA International Internet site at: http://www.arma.org/

 - Vital Records - A Guideline by ARMA International Standards Vital Records Task Force.
 ARMA International, 1993.